Finding Solid Footing | This Is My Sepsis & Amputation Story

 I’ve shared my story with many respected organizations, including:

-I also helped support the re-endorsement of the SEP-1 process measure through the National Quality Forum.
+I advocated for the re-endorsement of the SEP-1 process measure through the National Quality Forum.
 This measure improves early sepsis detection and is linked to lower 30-day mortality rates.

 Advocating for the Amputee Community